mucketo/Search-and-Destroy-v2.0/STATEMENT ON BEING BANNED.md

 If Lasher's claim that a gquest-enabled S&D is a bot, then he needs to address Winklegold, as well as the multitude of private versions which are written for closed clans and the like.
 I predict that he will not do this.
 These versions have existed for years so it would be interesting to see what his explanation is for suddendly deciding that a GQ version (what about a mob DB version?) is "illegal".

-To Lasher, frankly:  If gq S&D is "illegal" please start investigating current use cases and enforcing that rule, or else be shown to be totally full of it and generally not worth listening to.
+To Lasher, frankly:  If gq S&D is "illegal" please start investigating current use cases and enforcing that rule, or else be shown to be totally full of baloney and generally not worth listening to.
 I predict you will not do it.

 So what happens with S&D now?